K0zmal0/K0zmal0/README.md

 my pronouns are she/her but he/him works too!

-i do have anxiety, and go semi verbal if my brains overloaded or if im overstimulated
+i do have anxiety, and go semi verbal if my brains overloaded or if im overstimulated, im also pretty sensitive.

 <!--
 **K0zmal0/K0zmal0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.